ams119/CMEEThesis/README.md

 My aim is that all data manipulation and analysis is fully reproducible.
 This goal will likely be met with various success along the project's development.

-All code was written and tested with R 3.6.3
+All code was written and tested with R 3.6.3 on Ubuntu 18.04.5.

 ****